-*READ ARTICLE FROM
+*READ ARTICLE FROM ENVIRONMENT NEWS SERVICE!

 The Western Alliance for Nature responded to an urgent need to save a vanishing species, the El Oro Parakeet which had only 125 birds left, whose nesting trees located on a privately owned parcel in Ecuador, were being cut down.
 The Western Alliance for Nature waged an emergency campaign to purchase the habitat in record time.
 This nesting site has now been annexed to the Buenaventura Reserve and together, the 3,000 acres plus reserve contains a cloud forest habitat that is not protected anywhere else and will now be a secure refuge for the El Oro Parakeet as well as the endangered Howler Monkeys, the very rare Long-wattled Umbrellabird and a host of colorful hummingbirds and tanagers.